Aedon

 The Aedon Vortex lies at the heart of Diadochi space.
 A massive Veil rift thousands of light-years across, where arcane energies bleed into realspace, the Vortex is a region of absolute irregibility, beyond not only the dominion of mortal lords, but also the domain of physical laws.
 It is the one place in the galaxy where flesh flows like fluid, and matter is merely myth.
 No human or Tylan may enter the Vortex and emerge unchanged, or at all, for the Veil corrupts mortals in both mind, body, and soul.

-Hence, it is populated by Aedon's demons, the Unbidden.
-Known in the original Prodroman language as Shabanash, the Unbidden vary in origin: some are fragments of Aedon's will, others are mortals who have earned immortality through service to the malicious deity, and still others are psychically-formed embodiments of social or political movements that ended up serving, wittingly or not, Aedon's schemes.
+Hence, it is populated by the demons of Aedon's gods, the Unbidden.
+Known in the original Prodroman language as Shabanash, the Unbidden vary in origin: some are fragments of a particular deity's will, others are mortals who have earned immortality through service to a dark god, and still others are psychically-formed embodiments of social or political movements that ended up serving, wittingly or not, the schemes of an Aedonic deity.

 Planets